michal0janczyk/michaljanczyk.github.io/_pages/about.markdown

 ## Hi there

-I’m Michał Janczyk – a cloud enthusiast passionate about optimizing cloud systems and preventing disruptions.
+I’m Michal – a cloud enthusiast passionate about optimizing cloud systems and preventing disruptions.
 I work with AWS, Azure, and GCP to ensure seamless, reliable cloud experiences, all while keeping things efficient and enjoyable.

 ---